 Mini Fried Apple Pies are the ideal picnic treat with their flaky crust and delectable filling.
-Easier than making a traditional pie, but just as satisfying!
+They’re easier than making a traditional pie, but just as satisfying!

 Fried Apple Pies on a white square plate with cinnamon sticks

-Don’t these Fried Apple Pies just scream 4th of July?
-I just love making pie for a picnic, and there’s nothing more American than apple pie.
-Perfect for the 4th of July, and no silverware required.
-I was assigned Kelli, of Kelli’s Kitchen, for this month’s BloggerCLUE.
-I zeroed in on her Small Fried Apple Pies for June’s picnic theme.
+• Don’t these Apple Turnovers just scream the 4th of July?
+I love making pie for a picnic, and there’s nothing more American than apple pie.
+Perfect for your Independence Day menu, and no silverware is required.

 Two Fried Apple Pies on a ceramic plate, with one broken open to expose the filling